 Once a Microsoft support competitor is identified, Procurement can start the process to vet the vendor to make sure they are a viable alternative.
 If the enterprise doesn’t have enough time before the Unified renewal, at a minimum, they can lever the third-party Microsoft support provider’s bid against Microsoft for a more competitive Unified quote.

 For hundreds of years, consumers have voted with their pocketbooks.
 If there’s something better or more economical, they switch.
-Microsoft enterprise support clients are no different and they now have a choice.
+Microsoft enterprise support clients are no different and they now have a choice in 2023.